Psoriasis: Causes, Symptoms & Natural Support Strategies

 Before understanding the main causes and possible solutions of psoriasis, you need to understand how the gut-skin connection plays a role.
 Your skin is a barrier that helps to prevent toxins and pathogens from entering and harming your body.
 Your gut allows your skin to function properly by creating a healthy environment for your entire body.
 When your gut and skin are both healthy and balanced, your body can also experience a more anti-inflammatory environment that is better at preventing and reducing various skin conditions (6).

 According to research, there is a clear connection between gut problems and skin disorders, including psoriasis, eczema, rosacea, and acne.
-A 2008 study has found that small intestinal bacterial overgrowth (SIBO) was 10 times more prevalent in those with skin disorders.
+A 2008 study found that small intestinal bacterial overgrowth (SIBO) was 10 times more prevalent in those with skin disorders.
 Another study found that adolescents with skin problems were more likely to also experience gastrointestinal symptoms, such as constipation, acid reflux, and bloating (7, 8).

 Main Causes of Psoriasis